 Why not bring in some ‘network’ schools too?
 They wouldn’t be eligible for visit funding or have their own assigned partner school overseas, so it’s a great way for schools who are just beginning their Learning for Sustainability journey to share and collaborate with more experienced colleagues.

 We want to collaborate as a group of UK schools.
-We all want our own individual partner school overseas – but we don’t want to visit our overseas partners.
+We all want our own individual partner school overseas – but we just want to collaborate online.

 Option 3: Network-based cluster